tomerlir/beach-atlas-greece/src/lib/nlp/README.md

-# Enhanced Natural Language Processing for Beach Atlas
+# Enhanced Natural Language Processing for Beaches of Greece

-This module provides advanced NLP capabilities for the Beach Atlas Greece application, significantly improving the understanding and processing of natural language search queries.
+This module provides advanced NLP capabilities for the Beaches of Greece application, significantly improving the understanding and processing of natural language search queries.

 ## 🚀 Features